LANGUAGES WITHOUT LIMITS

 My research into foreign language learning in schools took place mainly in the early nineties when modern foreign language learning was becoming compulsory for all children in the first four years of secondary school.
-At that time I was teaching dyslexic children full time, and parents were frequently asking me if their children should not be taken out of language learning.
+At that time I was teaching learners with dyslexia full time, and parents were frequently asking me if their children should not be taken out of language learning.
 Statements such as, “Well, if they can't learn to read and write in their own language, how will they ever cope with learning French, German or whatever?”
 I did not know the answer to this question and sought to find it.
 All searches in the UK were negative and it appeared that very few of the recommendations that were being made in Scotland had any research foundation.

 Further investigation led me to two researchers in the United States - Le Ganschow and Richard Sparks, and Le was good enough to send me some details of the work which they had done on the other side of the Atlantic.
 This was a start, but as their research did not relate directly to school learning, I decided that this should be the topic for my Masters degree which I was about to embark upon.
-Findings were very revealing and contrary to advice which was being given that speaking and listening should pose no problems for dyslexic pupils, I found that those areas did pose considerable difficulties for most dyslexic youngsters.
+Findings were very revealing and contrary to advice which was being given that speaking and listening should pose no problems for dyslexic pupils, I found that those areas did pose considerable difficulties for most youngsters with dyslexia.
 Further information on my research is published in Dyslexia Journal 1996.

-However, this did not convince me that dyslexic pupils should not study another language.
+However, this did not convince me that pupils with dyslexia should not study another language.
 It did however make it all the more important that the right methods of teaching were in place, and since then I have spent considerable time and effort in identifying the approaches and strategies that are most likely to meet with success.
 I continue to maintain an interest in this area of learning.

 Dr Crombie's findings are summarised in this article

-Some tips to help support dyslexic learners
+Some tips to help support learners with dyslexia.

 Dr Crombie's contribution to the EU report: SEN in Europe: The teaching and learning of languages: Insights and innovation